David13p/Basic-countdown-timer/README.md

 **Basic free countdown timer**

-A simple countdown timer that counts down till a specific date it stores the countdown locally so it works even after reloading the page.
+A very basic countdown timer that stores the countdown locally and continues counting down even after reloading the page